jimburton/scrabble/chapters/Chapter5.md

 └── Scrabble.hs
 ```

-To accomodate the AI player, a list of *playable* positions
+To accomodate the computer player, a list of *playable* positions
 is maintained.
-A playable position is one where the AI could play a
+A playable position is one where the computer could play a
 word, so we need to know the letter at that position, the amount of
 space around it and the direction of that space.
 Several new types are
 added to support this.
 We call that playable space a *freedom*.